-- Keeping rooms dark or dimly lit at a comfortable temperature.
+- Keeping rooms dark or dimly lit at a comfortable temperature

-- Avoiding soda, caffeine, and sugary treats three hours before bedtime.
+- Avoiding soda, caffeine, and sugary treats three hours before bedtime

-- Limiting naps to 15 or 20 minutes at the most.
+- Limiting naps to 15 or 20 minutes at the most

-How Long Will it Take to Receive a Settlement in My Cerebral Palsy Case?
+How Long Will It Take to Receive a Settlement in my Cerebral Palsy Case?

-How long it will take to receive a settlement in your cerebral palsy case depends on many factors.
+How long it will take to receive a settlement in your cerebral palsy lawsuit depends on many factors.
 Your attorney can help you get a better idea of how long the process may take, but there is no way to know exactly how long it could take.